 After months of waiting, Amazon Prime Day is officially upon us!
 While Prime Day is mostly for electronics and entertainment discounts, I took the time to find some of the best Prime Day coffee deals on Amazon: Hario Ceramic Coffee Mill – down from $50 to […]

 Tag: holiday coffees

 Welcome to my Table, here in the corner of this cafe.
-Today we’re sipping the Joyeux Holiday Blend, from Populace Coffee in Bay City, Michigan.
+Today we’re sipping the CHEERS Holiday Blend, from Ruby Coffee Roasters in Nelsonville, Wisconsin.
 Feel free to pull up a chair.

 producer: smallholder farmers

-Full body; silky mouthfeel; malic acidity; clean finish.
+Full body; winy mouthfeel; citrus acidity; slightly dry finish.

 Did you like this?
 Comments, questions, and suggestions are always welcome here at the Table!
 Pull up a chair and speak your mind by entering a comment below.
 Also remember to like us on Facebook, and follow us on Twitter!